cirolini/genai-code-review/README.md

 # GenAI Code Review

-This project aims to automate code review using the ChatGPT language model.
-It integrates with Github Actions, and upon receiving a Pull Request, it automatically sends each code review to ChatGPT for an explanation.
+This project aims to automate code review using the GPT language model.
+It integrates with Github Actions and, upon receiving a Pull Request, automatically submits each code change to GPT for review.

 # Setup